-For over twenty years, Yandex has served millions of users, working to maintain their trust through our commitment to protecting their privacy and online rights.
+For over twenty years, Yandex has served millions of users, working to maintain their trust through our commitment to protecting their privacy and freedom of expression online.
+Our commitment to users is rooted in Yandex’s wider responsibility to respecting human rights.

 helps users understand more about what data we collect, the reasons why we collect data, who has access to that data, and how users can control it.